blucey/picobrew-z-api/Picobrew Z API.md

 {
     "Kind": 1,
     "MaxCount": 20,
-    "Offset": 0
+    "Offset": 0,
 }
 ```

 ##### Response

 * Recipes: An array of recipes where each recipe is:
-    * Abv:  Appears to always be -1.
+    * Abv:  Appears to always be -1, except for Kind:2 where values have been observed.
     * ID: Unique numeric identifier for the recipe.
-    * Ibu:  Appears to always be -1.
+    * Ibu:  Appears to always be -1, except for Kind:2 where values have been observed.
     * Name:  The name of the recipe.
+Further testing needed to determine max length.
-    * Kind:  Appears to always be zero, regardless of whether it is a beer, coffee, or sous vide recipe.
+    * Kind:  Appears to be zero, regardless of whether it is a beer, coffee, or sous vide recipe.
+Appears as Recipies.Kind = 1 in Kind:2 (Pak search)
     * Uri:  Appears to always be null.
-* SearchString:  Appears to always be null.
+* SearchString:  Same as sent in Request ( see Kind:3 )
 * TotalResults:  A number between 0 and 20.
 It's unclear how the Picobrew will behave if the number is greater than 20.
 My best guess is that a second Fetch Recipe query will be sent with a value of 20 for the offset and so on.

 Example: